Education Loan Interest Rate

 Tax Benefits of Education Loans: One of the benefits of an education loan is tax benefits.
 Section 80E of the Income Tax Act allows you to claim a tax deduction on the interest payment on education loans.
 Here’s how it works:

-- Borrowers will have to procure a certificate from the lender to avail of this deduction, along with a breakdown of interest and principal consolidation of EMIs.
+4. Borrowers will need to obtain a certificate from the lender to be eligible for this deduction, along with a breakdown of the interest and principal components of their EMIs.

 How to Compare Interest Rates from Different Lenders?